 The formal admission requirement for the consecutive master’s program in Urban Design is a first university degree in architecture, urban or regional planning, landscape architecture or a closely related subject qualifying the applicant for professional work.

 The Urban Design master’s program is taught in English.
 Applicants are therefore required to provide proof of English skills at CEFR level B2 or equivalent.
 This is a prerequisite for admission.
-Proof of German skills is not required.
+Knowledge of German is useful as some courses/modules are offered in German.
+However, this is not a condition for admission to studies.

-You can find more information about the application, admission, and selection procedures in the application and admission regulations of the degree program.
+You can find more information about the application, admission, and selection procedures in the application and admission regulations of the degree program (see the link "Study and examination regulations").

 The Urban Design program is divided into compulsory, compulsory elective, and elective components.
 The compulsory component encompasses a total of 78 credit points including the projects and master's thesis.
 The compulsory elective component includes 30 credit points.
 You must complete a total of 12 credit points in the elective component.
 The objectives and structure of the program as well as the examination requirements and details on how the examinations are carried out are set down in the study and examination regulations.